dmb225/blog_source/pelican/content/two-pointers.markdown

 ---

-## Example: Checking for Palindromes
+## Example: Checking for palindromes

 A classic example is checking if a string is a palindrome (reads the same forwards and backwards).
 Here, one pointer starts at the beginning and the other at the end, moving towards each other while comparing characters.